yuntao2022/Stochastic_Transcription/README.md

-This repository contains code accompanying the article (in press by *Biophys.
-J.*)
+This repository contains code accompanying the article:

 ---